Jengel1/PasswordGenerator/README.md

 # PasswordGenerator

-Use this code to generate a password.
+This application will be able to generate a simple or complex password based on user inputs.